John-Abbott-College/SN1-Notes/Notes/lists/04_list_inclusion/04_list_inclusion.md

 test = [1,2,3,4,5,6]
 ```

-And we want to check if value 3 exists `in test`?
-Well we can simply write:
+If you want to check whether the value 3 is `in` the list, you can write:

 ```py
 if 3 in test: